 Graduate Degree & Institution: M.Ed. in Higher Education in Student Affairs; Salem State College

 Meghan joined the Academic Services team in September 2009 as a graduate intern specializing in academic support services.
-She worked very closely with the Peer Tutoring program, the Strategies for Academic Success seminar, and did one-on-one advising with students.
-She accepted a position as a full-time advisor in September 2010.
-Meghan enjoys working with each student to find a unique balance and combination of challenge, support, and motivation they need in order to succeed, develop, and flourish throughout their college career.
+In September 2010 she accepted a position as a full-time advisor, and was promoted to Senior Academic Advisor in February 2014.
+In addition to general advising, Meghan enjoys her work with transfer students, facilitating the Strategies for Academic Success seminar, and coordinating the social media platforms for the office.
+She is passionate about equal access to resources and ensuring students needs are met.
+Meghan enjoys working with each student to find a unique balance of challenge, support, and motivation they need in order to succeed, develop, and flourish throughout their college career.

-Outside of work Meghan enjoys reading, swimming, live music, watching movies, practicing yoga, spending time with her family, and going out with friends.
+Outside of work Meghan enjoys reading, live music, Netflix, yoga, dancing, singing, and spending time with her family and friends.

 - Campus Address: Lindsay 21